Gottox/sqsh-tools/README.md

 # libsqsh [![CI](https://github.com/Gottox/libsqsh/actions/workflows/ci.yaml/badge.svg)](https://github.com/Gottox/libsqsh/actions/workflows/ci.yaml) [![codecov](https://codecov.io/github/Gottox/libsqsh/graph/badge.svg?token=AM5COPDMH0)](https://codecov.io/github/Gottox/libsqsh) [![License](https://img.shields.io/badge/License-BSD_2--Clause-orange.svg)](https://opensource.org/licenses/BSD-2-Clause)

 squashfs is an open and free compressed read-only filesystem.
 It is used in embedded devices, live-CDs, or in packaging.
-It was original introduced into the kernel, but there are multiple user space implementations.
+The original implementation resides in the linux kernel, but there are also userspace implementations.

 *libsqsh* is a purely 2-Clause BSD Licensed implementation of the squashfs filesystem in C11.
 It covers the complete squashfs feature set, while still